inspectordanno/inspectordanno.github.io/welcome.md

 more_projects: projects.md
 featured: false
 ---
-I'm Dan. 🎉 I'm a developer, designer, and writer in New York.
-I work as a graphics reporter at the [Wall Street Journal](https://graphics.wsj.com).
+I'm Dan. 🎉 I'm a developer, designer, and data journalist in New York.
+I just finished up a temporary job as a graphics reporter at the [Wall Street Journal](https://graphics.wsj.com), where I did a lot of data visualization.

+I'm looking for a front-end position right now.
+I'm great with React and D3 in particular!

-I have a master's degree in information design and data visualization from [Northeastern University](https://www.northeastern.edu/visualization/) in Boston.
+I have a M.F.A. in [Information Design and Visualization](https://www.northeastern.edu/visualization/) from Northeastern University and a B.A. in Government from Cornell.

 If you want to contact me, email is your best bet: spector at fastmail dot com.